olliw42/mLRS-docu/docs/FRSKY_R9.md

 #### Flash the ELRS Bootloader ####

 These steps only need to be performed once.
-If you experience a "No Sync" error, check that you have selected CRSF external mode in the radio.
+If you experience a "No Sync" error, check that you have selected CRSF (with 400k baud) external mode in the radio.

 If you have never previously flashed the R9M module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
 This method will preserve the ability to return to the stock Frsky firmware.